GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIApplicationGroup.rst

-    Any WSGI applications in the global application group will always be executed within the context of the first interpreter created by Python when it is initialised.
+    Any WSGI applications in the global application group will always be executed within the context of the first interpreter created by Python when it is initialised, of the process handling the request.
 Forcing a WSGI application to run within the first interpreter can be necessary when a third party C extension module for Python has used the simplified threading API for manipulation of the Python GIL and thus will not run correctly within any additional sub interpreters created by Python.

 **%{SERVER}**